MA in Art History

 These goals are developed by exposing students to a variety of traditional and contemporary approaches to doing art history, including cultural studies, social history and Marxist analysis, feminist and gender studies, reception theory, and attention to issues of nationalism and post-nationalism, globalization, and post-colonialism.
 The MA program is particularly known for its focus on feminist art history and gender studies, but courses typically address a wide range of interpretive strategies.
 For more information, see the degree requirements section.

 Several faculty also teach courses that focus on topics related to museum studies and these can count towards the total required coursework for the degree.
 Students are encouraged to apply for internships at the many renowned museums in the D.C. area, and can do one internship for credit towards the degree.
-Through internships, students can gain hands-on experience in curatorial research, education and conservation programs, and in the registrar’s and development offices at sites such as the National Gallery of Art, the Smithsonian American Art Museum, the National Portrait Gallery, the Corcoran Gallery, the National Museum of Women in the Arts, our own American University Museum at the Katzen Art Center, and other Washington area museums and galleries.
+Through internships, students can gain hands-on experience in curatorial research, education and conservation programs, and in the registrar’s and development offices at sites such as the National Gallery of Art, the Smithsonian American Art Museum, the National Portrait Gallery, the Corcoran Gallery, the Phillips Collection, the National Museum of Women in the Arts, our own American University Museum at the Katzen Art Center, and other Washington area museums and galleries.

-The MA program has prepared students to successfully move on to PhD programs at schools such as Princeton, Rutgers, Yale, Bryn Mawr, Pittsburgh, Temple, Washington University in St. Louis, and other prominent graduate schools.
+The MA program has prepared students to successfully move on to PhD programs at schools such as Princeton, Rutgers, Emory, Yale, Bryn Mawr, Pittsburgh, Temple, Washington University in St. Louis, and other prominent graduate schools.
 Alumni are working in a variety of career options, including teaching in high schools or community colleges, diverse types of museum work (curatorial, development, education, registrar, etc.), historical preservation research, library and archival positions, editing, and other employment in fields related to art history and cultural studies.

 For more information, please contact Program Director Helen Langa, or one of the professors listed below for specific fields of interest: